Before Buying: How to Read the CC&Rs or Homeowners' Association (HOA) Documents

 The CC&Rs contain detailed information about the development, its configuration, and its operation.
 If you become an owner in a development, you are agreeing to abide by all the rules, restrictions, terms, and conditions found in the CC&Rs.
 (The good news is, so are the other owners, creating a certain amount of predictability within the community.)

-What if the CC&Rs provide that no owner is allowed to rent out his or her property, or that owners are only allowed to paint their homes certain shades of blue?
+What if the CC&Rs provide that no owners are allowed to rent out their property, or that owners are allowed to paint their homes only certain shades of blue?
 If you hate the color blue, and were counting on renting your property out every summer so you could travel, then this development is probably not where you want to live.

 Another document to pay careful attention to before buying in a development is the "rules and regulations," which many (but not all) associations create.
 These are typically more detailed (and sometimes more annoying) than the restrictions in the CC&Rs.